“A dreamily romantic hotel in a gorgeous country setting, with big views, gourmet food and a heated pool”

 Family friendly accommodation:

-The Junior Suites and Garden Suites can each fit 1 baby cot or rollaway bed; the Grand Suites can fit 2 cots or beds subject to availability.
+The Junior Suites and Junior Suite Gardens can each fit 1 baby cot or rollaway bed; the Grand Suites can fit 2 cots or beds subject to availability.